udeannn/Hacktoberfest2023/README.md

 ## 2. Make your project
-Create/Upload your code in folder following the convention `projects` Create/Upload your image project result in folder following the convention `projects result`
+Create/Upload your code in folder following the convention `projects` Upload your image project result in folder following the convention `projects result`
 ```
 projects result/YOUR-PROJECT-NAME-YOUR-USERNAME.png
 ```